 During the In-Process Review, the System Manager evaluates system performance against baseline performance, user satisfaction with the system, adaptability to changing business needs, and new technologies that might improve the system.
 Project stakeholders may request ad hoc reviews when deemed necessary.
 The User Satisfaction Review, which can be added to the In-Process Review, can indicate the need for a Process Improvement Review Board meeting or initiation of a proposal for a new system.
-The Agency should establish a Process Improvement Review Board comprised of project stakeholders representative of all groups impacted by the system.
+The agency should establish a Process Improvement Review Board comprised of project stakeholders representative of all groups impacted by the system.
 The Business Process Review Board participates in the In-Process Review meetings to ensure proper communication and decision-making.

-The Disposition Plan identifies how the termination of the system/data will be conducted, and when, as well as the system termination date, system components to be preserved, data to be preserved, disposition of remaining equipment, and archiving of life cycle products.
+The Disposition Plan identifies how the termination of the system/data will be conducted, and when, as well as the system termination date, software components to be preserved, data to be preserved, disposition of remaining equipment, and archiving of life cycle products.

 The key elements of the Disposition Plan include the following.
 Additional guidance is provided in the SDLC template.

 The objective of the Disposition Plan is to end the operation of the system in a planned, orderly manner and to ensure that system components and data are properly archived or incorporated into other systems.
 At the end of this phase, the system will no longer exist as an independent entity.
-The completion of the systems life cycle is carefully planned and documented to avoid disruption of the organizations using the system or the operation of other systems that will use the present system.
+The completion of the systems life cycle is carefully planned and documented to avoid disruption of the organizations using the system or the operation of other systems that will use the data and/or software of the present system.

 The Agency CIO and Business Owner review and sign the Disposition Plan.